stefmmm/Predeactor-Cogs/CONTRIBUTING.md

 If you plan to open a pull request, please check the following points:
 - Your code must be adapted with [Black](https://github.com/psf/black).
 - Your code must be tested beforehand and must work.
+- Check your code a second time to remove the useless (Unused variable, checks, etc...)
 - Your code should be as similar as possible to the cog's code.